There is nothing more human than to be filled with boundless joy upon discovering a large stack of rocks.

 Hikes that involve water, like Zion’s Narrows should be attempted with wetsuits, if at all, in winter.
 Camping at night is definitely a challenge, and you should be prepared with a high-quality, 3-4 season tent, sleeping bag, and proper layers.

 That said, the hiking weather in the winter can be absolutely beautiful and the parks and most popular trails will be empty.
-I would visit the Utah national parks in winter again, but even more prepared for the cold.
+I would visit Utah in winter again, but even more prepared for the cold.

 Summer is an interesting time to visit Utah.
-This is when many Americans are on their own family vacations because school is out, so expect to meet a lot of teachers and for some reason, Germans, in the Utah national parks (at least I did!).
+This is when many Americans are on their own family vacations and traveling around the USA because school is out, so expect to meet a lot of teachers and for some reason, Germans, in Utah’s parks and hiking trails (at least I did!).

 Finally, the southwest deserts experience thunderstorms and flash flooding between June and July.
 When I visited Zion and Bryce in July, we happened to always miss the storms, though we’d see them off in the distance.